Sunfished/FakemonCollageCreator/README.md

 3. Fill out your sheet with your Fakemon.
 Each Fakemon represents a row.
 Here is what each one represents:
 * N: This is the Fakemon's Index Number.
 You can completely disregard adding anything here.
 If you don't want it to show up in the collage, add an "E".
 * Name: The name of your Fakemon.
 Do not include the Form Name here!
+Any Fakemon without a name will be ignored by the tool, so add a placeholder name.
 * FormName: The Fakemon's Form Name.
 For example, Mega Venusaur would have "Mega" here.
 * Tag: This one is the most important on getting the collage to look nice.
 A Tag represents which stage of evolution this Fakemon exists in.
 The following tags can be used:
   * 1: This Fakemon does not evolve.